 If you haven’t figured it out yet, you are paying royalties on monies earned to cover the cost of the franchise fee, the licensing amount and the marketing/advertising costs.
 In addition, you must pay marketing/advertising costs on the needed sales to pay for the franchise fee, the royalties, and the licensing amount.
 It is referred to as circular math.
 But to grasp the entire picture, let’s look at the problem in its entirety.

 Your contribution margin must be greater than the Mom & Pop to cover the licensing fee of $1,000 and to reimburse you for the up-front cost of the franchise fee.
 In addition, you will want interest on that franchise fee.
-So, your contribution margin must be as follows:
+Your contribution margin must be as follows:

 Contribution Margin of Mom & Pop $125,800